Andi Kleen's blog

 record instruction-history /m # show instructions

-record function-history # show functions executed
+record function-call-history # show functions executed

-prev # step backwards in time
+reverse-step # step backwards in time

 For more information on gdb pt see the gdb documentation